Student Activities Office Grants

 Allowable and Unallowable Expenses

 Every event has different needs and expenses.
 Find out more about which expenses can be covered with SAO Grant funding by using this guide.
-For more information, see our policies.
+See our policies for more specific information.

 Acceptable Forms of Purchase Documentation